How to Deal With a Toddler That’s Not Eating

 I work in mental health.
 Every day in my job I work with young people who have issues around eating.
 Those young people have extreme conditions such as anorexia.
 It leads them to lose weight and experience serious health complications.
 It can be a very stressful job at times, watching those young people struggle with something everyone just takes for granted.
 These experiences will stay with me for the rest of my life.

-Issues with eating start in our toddler years, it’s important to set your
+Issues with eating start in our toddler years, it’s important to set your 3 year olds on the right path now.

 I am not saying your child will develop eating disorders, but every single child who does is one too many.
 0.9% of women in the US will suffer from Anorexia in their lifetime (1).